dime-scheduler/sdk-dotnet/README.md

 To clone and run this application, you'll need Visual Studio 16.7 or higher.
 The application is built with C# 9 and targets .NET Standard 2.0, .NET Standard 2.1 and .NET 5.

+The SDK is currently only supported for the latest version of Dime.Scheduler.

 ## Usage

 The example below fetches the resources available in Dime.Scheduler: